Bobox214/ZemkaBot/README.md

 # ZemkaBot
-All code for my Zemka Bot
+All code for the BeagleBone black powering my Zemka Bot